MrTakedi/gnu-social/plugins/SensitiveContent/README.md

-# "Sensitive" Content Plugin for GNU Social
+# "Sensitive" Content Module for GNU Social

 ## About